Insecticide: Market

 The global bio-insecticide market was estimated to be less than 10% of the total insecticide market.
 The bio-insecticide market is dominated by microbials.
 The bio-insecticide market is growing more that 10% yearly, which is a higher growth than the total insecticide market, mainly due to the increase in organic farming and IPM, and also due to benevolent government policies.

 Biopesticides are regarded by the US and European authorities as posing fewer risks of environmental and mammalian toxicity.
 Biopesticides are more than 10 x (often 100 x) cheaper and 3 x faster to register than synthetic pesticides.

 Advantages and disadvantages

 There is a wide variety of biological insecticides with differing attributes, but in general the following has been described.

 They are easier, faster and cheaper to register, usually with lower mammalian toxicity.
 They are more specific, and thus preserve beneficial insects and biodiversity in general.
 This makes them compatible with IPM regimes.
-They degrade rapidly cause less impact on the environment.
+They degrade rapidly causing less impact on the environment.
 They have a shorter withholding period.

 The spectrum of control is narrow.
 They are less effective and prone to adverse ambient conditions.
 They degrade rapidly and are thus less persistent.
 They are slower to act.
 They are more expensive, have a shorter shelf-life, and are more difficult to source.
 They require more specialised knowledge to use.